ornstrange/VLN1/src/structure.md

     |
     --- collections.py // all instances of classes

-file.py // Reading and writing to file
+file.py // Reading and writing to files

 main.py // Run everything
 ```